-Atmospheric aerosol is particulate matter (PM), including fine solid and liquid particles, suspending in the atmosphere.
+Atmospheric aerosol is a particulate matter (PM), including fine solid and liquid particles, suspending in the atmosphere.
 The sources of atmospheric aerosols can be made by nature and human.
-Sea salt, desert dust and volcanic eruption are the sources of natural atmospheric aerosols while burning fossil fuel is the main way in which anthropogenic aerosols are made (Rabha and Saikia 2020).
+Sea salt, desert dust and volcanic eruption are the sources of natural atmospheric aerosols while burning fossil fuel is the main way in which anthropogenic aerosols are produced (Rabha and Saikia 2020).
 As fundamental elements in the atmosphere, aerosols play an important role in impacting climate.
 On one hand, aerosols are particles then they can absorb or reflect the radiation from both solar and the earth.
 Therefore, they are able to heat or cool the environment.
 On the other hand, after the aerosol particles become moist enough, they will become cloud condensation nuclei and eventually form clouds in the atmosphere.
 As a result, they will scatter the light and changing Earth’s reflectivity.
 If the concentration of aerosols increases, the reflectivity of Earth will increase (Christensen et al, 2016).
 The mechanisms of how aerosols interact with radiation and how they influence our climate will be discussed in section 2.4.

 2. Aerosol science and interaction